-The Iloca Stereo IIa camera was manufactured from around 1954 onwards and is virtually identical in design to its older Iloca Stereo II sibling, It did however undergo a cosmetic upgrade to bring it in line with the trends of the mid 1950's.
+The Iloca Stereo IIa camera was manufactured from around 1954 onwards and is virtually identical in design to its older Iloca Stereo II sibling, It did however undergo a cosmetic upgrade to bring it's appearance into line with the trends of the mid 1950's.

-Nonetheless, the upgraded appearance is quite pleasing and in every other respect the camera feels and performs just like the older model, which means it is solid and reliable.
+Nonetheless, the updated appearance is quite pleasing and in every other respect the camera feels and performs just like the older model, which means it is solid and reliable.

 A proven camera with plenty of accesseories